exercism/bash/concepts/pipelines/about.md

 We have seen how to write simple commands, where a command is followed by arguments.
 Now we will see how to make more complex commands by composing simple commands.

-## I/O
+## Input and Output

-Before we start, a quick intro to input/output.
+Before we start, a quick introduction to input/output.

 Processes have "standard I/O channels".